 A cross section of waterproof boarding in a wet room

-So here are 5 good reasons to waterproof your bathroom:
+Aside from meeting current regulations, here are 5 good reasons to waterproof your bathroom:

 1. Stops leaks